hturner/pkg-dev-ctv/proposal.md

 #### Other forms of documentation

-- `r pkg("rdoxygen")` creates Doxygen documentation for C++ code in packages, optionally made available as a vignette.
-- `r pkg("pkgdown")` generates a package website based on standard documentation files with the option to complement this with additional content, such as externally hosted `r pkg("learnr")` tutorials.
+- `r pkg("pkgdown", , priority = "core")` generates a package website based on standard documentation files with the option to complement this with additional content, such as externally hosted `r pkg("learnr")` tutorials.
 There are helpers for deploying the site on GitHub Pages.
 - `r pkg("altdoc")` is designed as a lightweight alternative to `r pkg("pkgdown")` with support for many documentation generators, including Quarto, Docute, Docsify, and MkDocs.
+- `r pkg("rdoxygen")` creates Doxygen documentation for C++ code in packages, optionally made available as a vignette.

 ### Package metadata and information files